Misha Schubert

-Misha Schubert (born 22 February 1973) in an Australian newspaper journalist.
+Misha Schubert (born 22 February 1973) is an Australian newspaper journalist.
 She was appointed Chief Executive Officer of Science & Technology Australia in March 2020.
 She was formerly Director, Strategic Communications at Universities Australia.
-She has previously worked Director of Communications for the RECOGNISE movement, campaigning for recognition of Aboriginal and Torres Strait Islander people in the Australian Constitution.
-Prior to this Schubert was national political editor for The Sunday Age, political correspondent for The Age and as a reporter for The Australian.
+She was previously Director of Communications for the RECOGNISE movement, campaigning for recognition of Aboriginal and Torres Strait Islander people in the Australian Constitution.
+Prior to this Schubert was national political editor for The Sunday Age, political correspondent for The Age and a reporter for The Australian.

 Schubert has been a vice president of the National Press Club of Australia since 2008, having been elected to the Board in 2006.
 She is also a life member of the YWCA Victoria.